Sustainable Giving Campaign

 Ready to Help?
 Here's how:

-1. Go to Black Women Build Baltimore's Donation page and click the orange "donate now" button to make your donation before Sunday 6/20/20.
+1. Go to Black Women Build Baltimore and click the orange "donate now" button at the top of the page to make your donation before Sunday 6/20/20.
 This donation goes directly to the Black Women Build Baltimore 501(c)3 nonprofit.

-2. Forward the donation receipt you are emailed to to verify your donation.
+2. Forward the donation receipt you are emailed to email@example.com to verify your donation.